All humanity is one undivided and indivisible family.

 • Live Mindfully and Share More

-Each of these individual acts strengthens our collective capacity for peace and cooperation.
-By taking these conscious, practical steps, you honor Gandhi’s legacy and actively contribute to the vision of a truly connected and harmonious global family.
+Each of these actions helps us work together for peace and cooperation.
+By taking these steps, you honor Gandhi’s legacy and help build a more connected and harmonious world.

 “Our actions and decisions today will shape how we will live.
 And so it is.”